maximumtiu/dns-manager/README.md

     * I am limiting the amount of fields that a user can edit on a Zone and on a Record.
 This is partially due to simplicity so that there is less to account for during this MVP phase, but also partially because I do have a lack of familiarity with DNS conventions.
 Typically, I'd ask more questions to gather exactly what we as a business want the user to be able to do, but in this case, it seemed like it was up to me.

 ### Limitations/Opportunities
-This includes all the things I would do different if I were to have more time!
+This includes all the things I would do different if I were to spend more time on this application!

 * No editing Zones
     * Because I kept the Zone fields as simple as possible (and only stored the zone name), I didn't have anything else to edit on the Zone object.
 With more time, I would've added more fields for customization.